 - How will my description appear across different listening apps?

-What Is A Podcast Description And Why Is It Important?
+What Is A Podcast Description or Summary And Why Is It Important?

-A podcast description is a brief blurb of text that describes your show.
+A podcast description (often also called podcast summary) is a brief blurb of text that describes your show.
 You can use it to tell listeners anything you want, which makes it a powerful tool to convince people to listen.

 Think of your podcast description like the synopsis on the back of a book or inside the jacket.
 It’s the second thing people read after the title.
 In most cases, the title isn’t enough information to understand what your show is about, so you’ll want to take advantage of this extra space.

 How important is your description?
 In The Podcast Host’s 2020 Podcast Discovery Survey, they asked 780 listeners about the importance of several front-facing aspects of a podcast.
 The podcast description came out on top by a good margin.

 Furthermore, your podcast description is included in your RSS feed.
 Anyone who displays your podcast (like the big podcast directories) will publish your description as well.

 Sadly, many podcasters write their description as an afterthought.
 They only think about it when they come across a big empty text field that requires something.
 So they drop a few words and move on, failing to take advantage of this important opportunity.